 A post on the school system’s Facebook page about his recognition reached more than 23,000 people, garnered more than 5,700 clicks and actions, and generated 1,620 reactions, comments, and shares, according to Karen Bridgeman, JCSS communications coordinator, “far out-numbering any recent post for the district site,” she said.

-Comments praising Dr. Lawrence’s influence on the young people he teaches and their lives came from current and former students and their parents, colleagues, and even Dr. Lawrence’s former teachers.
+Comments praising Dr. Lawrence’s influence on the young people he teaches and their lives came from current and former students and their parents, colleagues, and Dr. Lawrence’s former teachers.

 It even generated Dr. Lawrence’s first Facebook post, when he sent a message thanking the Facebook community for its support through his wife, Carol.